maartenhvdh/data-ops-gui/README.md

-# Kontent.ai DataOps interface
+# Kontent.ai data-ops interface

 > [!IMPORTANT]
 > This tool is currently under development.
-Some DataOps features can result in irreversible changes to your Kontent.ai environment, make sure you familiarize yourself with [data-ops CLI documentation](https://github.com/kontent-ai/data-ops) and use the tool at your own risk.
+Some data-ops features can result in irreversible changes to your Kontent.ai environment, make sure you familiarize yourself with [data-ops CLI documentation](https://github.com/kontent-ai/data-ops) and use the tool at your own risk.
 >
 > Currently available features:
 > * syncModel > run (only between environments)